-The Boppi metal balance bike offers great value at just £35, and it includes a strong and light tubular frame with an adjustable padded seat and padded handlebars.
+The Boppi metal balance bike offers great value, and it includes a strong and light tubular frame with an adjustable padded seat and padded handlebars.

 The frame weighs just 3kg, so this is an ideal bike for 2 or 3 year olds and the saddle height starts at 30cm.
 It can be extended up to 40cm so this means the bike should have a good lifespan.